-In all reentrant cases, our analysis could safely upper-bound the MORT.
-In the mutually-exclusive cases, when the ROS 2 default scheduler is selected, our analysis returns unbounded response time for chain 1 (with the MT2 and MT4 settings) and chain 2 (with the MT2 setting) due to the extra blocking time caused by their group-mate callbacks.
-For other chains using the ROS 2 default scheduler, or for all chains when the ROS 2 priority-driven scheduler is applied, our ME analysis perfectly upper-bounds the MORT.
+In all cases, our analysis could safely upper-bound the MORT.
 The priority-driven scheduling scheme outperforms the default ROS 2 scheduler in both reentrant and mutually-exclusive callback groups, especially for high-priority chains.
 These results indicate that both MORT and WCRT are reduced for high-priority chains with priority-driven scheduling and this enhancement not only reduces analysis pessimism but also improves the response time of critical chains at runtime.
-Although, in some cases, the response time of low-priority chains slightly increases with priority-driven scheduling, this is the cost to improve the response time of high-priority ones.
+Although the response time of low-priority chains slightly increases with priority-driven scheduling, this is the cost to improve the response time of high-priority ones.